GongSakura/donot-forget/docs/shell/variable.md

       export v

       # in terminal
-      source script1.sh     # execute script1.sh in main process
+      source script1.sh     # execute script1.sh in current process
-      env                   # Now, "v=Hello Shell" is in the output printenv              # Now, "v=Hello Shell" is in the output
+      env                   # now, "v=Hello Shell" is in the output printenv              # now, "v=Hello Shell" is in the output

       # script2.sh
       echo $v               # print: "Hello Shell"